Last of the Summer Wine series 1

-Last of the Summer Wines first series originally aired on BBC1 between 4 January 1973 and 17 December 1973.
-All episodes from this series were written by Roy Clarke and produced and directed by James Gilbert.
+The first series of Last of the Summer Wine originally aired on BBC1 between 4 January 1973 and 17 December 1973.
+All episodes were written by Roy Clarke, and produced and directed by James Gilbert.

-The pilot episode, alternately known as "The Last of the Summer Wine" and "Of Funerals and Fish," originally premiered on the BBC's Comedy Playhouse on 4 January 1973 "The Last of the Summer Wine" was the first episode of that show's thirteenth series.
+The pilot episode, alternatively known as "The Last of the Summer Wine" and "Of Funerals and Fish", originally premiered on the BBC's Comedy Playhouse on 4 January 1973.
+"The Last of the Summer Wine" was the first episode of that show's thirteenth series.
 The pilot received a positive enough reaction that the BBC ordered a full series of episodes, premiering on 12 November 1973.

 Outline

 The trio in this series consisted of: